sgrvinod/a-PyTorch-Tutorial-to-Object-Detection/README.md

 These layers are initialized in a manner similar to the auxiliary convolutions.

-Reshape the resulting _prediction maps_ and stack them as discussed.
+We also **reshape the resulting prediction maps and stack them** as discussed.
 Note that reshaping in PyTorch is only possible if the original tensor is stored in a [contiguous](https://pytorch.org/docs/stable/tensors.html#torch.Tensor.contiguous) chunk of memory.

 As expected, the stacked localization and class predictions will be of dimensions `8732, 4` and `8732, 21` respectively.